image

 Explore the fascinating storied past from its beginnings under Sultan Feroz Shah Tughlaq through its transition as a historical site.
 Travel back in time to an era of richness and splendor as you explore the stunning ruins, historic mosque, and Topra Ashokan Pillar.
 A must-see among places to see in Delhi for history buffs and tourists alike!

-Entry timings at Feroz Shah Kotla Fort– Open daily from 6 AM to 6 PM, Tuesday through Sunday.
+Entry timings at Feroz Shah Kotla Fort– 7:00 AM – 5:00 PM

 Location of Feroz Shah Kotla Fort- Feroz Shah Kotla Fort, Balmiki Basti, Vikram Nagar, New Delhi-110002.